 Become a founding supporter by donating to the Wisconsin Shakespeare Festival.
-Your support helps to create once-in-a-lifetime productions, support community-based talent, workshops for students, and so much more.
+Your support helps create once-in-a-lifetime productions, support community-based talent, student workshops, and so much more.

 Wisconsin Shakespeare Festival provides accessible opportunities for inclusive engagement.
 This includes educational opportunities with artists, opportunities for youth and non-professional artists, community partnerships, and other innovative initiatives.

 Educational experiences and mentorship opportunities for young (college, high school, younger) performers and technicians should be considered for how they might create opportunities for positive creative growth in the area and region.

 Our selection and production of plays seek to provide the community with an example of Shakespeare’s legacy within theatrical performance but are also mindful of interpretation, cultural context, and the impact of inclusive casting, innovative interpretation and production, and collaboration in creating impactful experiences with live performance.

 We strive to create relationships among art, artists, and audiences.
 Decisions on programming reflect on the challenge of creating and re-envisioning dramatic works, including other schools and movements, towards strengthening the audience-venue relationship, as well as the venue-community responsibility.